 There are two interesting features of this problem.
-First, if there were an obvious model that all bar patrons could use to forecast attendance and on which to base their decisions, then a deductive solution would be possible.
+First, if there was an obvious model that all bar patrons could use to forecast attendance and on which to base their decisions, then a deductive solution would be possible.
 But no such model exists in this case.
 Given the numbers attending in the recent past, a large number of expectational models might be reasonable and defensible.
 Thus, not knowing which model other patrons might choose, a reference patron cannot choose his in a well-defined way.
-There is no deductively rational solution - no "correct" expectational model.
+There is no deductively rational solution, that is, no "correct" expectational model.
 From the patrons' viewpoint, the problem is ill-defined and they are propelled into a realm of induction.
-Second, any commonality of expectations gets disintegrated: if everyone believes few will go, then all will go, invalidating that belief.
+Second, any commonality of expectations gets disintegrated: if everyone believes few will go, then all will go.
+But this would invalidate that belief.
+Similarly, if all believe most will go, nobody will go, invalidating that belief.
 Expectations will be forced to differ, but not in a methodical, predictive way.

 Scientists have long been uneasy with the assumption of perfect, deductive rationality in decision contexts that are complicated and potentially ill-defined.
 The level at which humans can apply perfect rationality is surprisingly modest.
-Yet it has not been clear how to deal with imperfect or bounded rationality.
-From the inductive example given above (El Farol problem), it would be easy to suggest that as humans in these contexts we use inductive reasoning: we induce a variety of working hypotheses, act upon the most credible, and replace hypotheses with new ones if they cease to work.
+Yet, it has not been clear how to deal with imperfect or bounded rationality.
+From the inductive example given in the El Farol problem, it would be easy to suggest that as humans in these contexts we use inductive reasoning: we induce a variety of working hypotheses, act on the most credible, and replace hypotheses with new ones if they cease to work.
 Such reasoning can be modeled in a variety of ways.
-Usually this leads to a rich psychological world in which peoples' ideas or mental models compete for survival against other peoples' ideas or mental models - a world that is both evolutionary and complex.
-And, while this seems the best course of action for modeling complex questions and problems, this text stops short of that longer term goal with only a presentation of simple deductive models, of the rule-based kind, that are introduced and illustrated in Chapters 5-8.
+Usually, this leads to a rich psychological world in which peoples' ideas or mental models compete for survival against other peoples' ideas or mental models, a world that is both evolutionary and complex.
+And, although this seems the best course of action for modeling complex questions and problems, this text reveals a few ideas about models which go beyond those of the rule-based kind.
+These are briefly introduced in Chapter 12 (genetically evolved fuzzy cognitive maps and fuzzy agent-based models).